 What’s in the distillate coming off the still?

 - Ethanol?
 Yes

 - Sugar?
 No

-The whole topic of sugar in rums is a hotbed of controversy within the rum world these days.
-I’m not going to make any proclamations of goodness or badness here.
-I’m simply stating that there are many rums with sugar added.
-And there are also many rums that don’t have added sugar.
-You as the consumer can decide what tastes good, and purchase appropriately
+The topic of sugar in rums is a hotbed of controversy within the rum world these days.
+Without passing any blanket value judgment, I’m simply stating that there are many rums with sugar added.
+And there are also many rums without added sugar.
+You as the consumer decide what you prefer and purchase appropriately